NetworkConfiguration/dhcpcd/README.md

-dhcpcd-7 defaults the database directory to `/var/db/dhcpcd` instead of `/var/db` and now stores dhcpcd.duid and dhcpcd.secret in there instead of in /etc.
+dhcpcd-7 defaults the database directory to `/var/db/dhcpcd` instead of `/var/db` and now stores dhcpcd.duid and dhcpcd.secret in there instead of in /etc. dhcpcd-9 requires this directory and contents to be writeable by the unpriviledged user (default _dhcpcd).
 The Makefile `_confinstall` target will attempt to move the files correctly from the old locations to the new locations.